jaym096/Intro-to-Deep-Learning-using-PyTorch/README.md

 # Intro-to-Deep-Learning-using-PyTorch
-Series of of assignment taught in Udacity course of the same name
+Series of assignments and projects related to computer vision and NLP taught in this Udacity course of the same name